CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_performance_assessment.md

-# Algorithm Performance Assessment (Version 2 ATBD)
+# Algorithm Performance Assessment

 This chapter presents a performance assessment of the prototype soil moisture retrieval algorithm based on end-to-end simulations of a synthetic reference scenario.
-The full python code used in the algorithm and evaluation can be found in the [\algorithm folder of the SM_ATBD_v2 Github Repository](https://github.com/CIMR-Algos/SoilMoisture_ATBD_v2/tree/main/algorithm).
+The full python code used in the algorithm and evaluation can be found in the [SM_ATBD_v2 Github Repository](https://github.com/CIMR-Algos/SoilMoisture_ATBD_v2/tree/main/algorithm).

 ## L1 E2ES Demonstration Reference Scenario (Picasso) scene definition